Australian Electric Vehicle Association, ACT Branch

 The advantages are simplicity, cost savings and greater flexibility:

--Individual residents will have the greatest opportunity to respond according to their preferences among different tariffs and options such as peak demand tariffs, time of use tariffs, timed off-peak and controlled load options that trade off convenience against price incentives in various ways to discourage charging at times of peak electricity demand.
+• Individual residents will have the greatest opportunity to respond according to their preferences among different tariffs and options such as peak demand tariffs, time of use tariffs, and timed off-peak options that trade off convenience against price incentives in various ways to discourage charging at times of peak electricity demand.

 Owners Corporation Rules on repair, maintenance and upgrades